FilipMojto/FIIT-PDT/assignment_4/PROTOCOL.md

 {'_index': 'tweets', '_id': '1', '_version': 24, '_seq_no': 1648, '_primary_term': 4, 'found': True, '_source': {'text': 'Covid cases are rising again', 'favorite_count': 10, 'retweet_count': 5}}
 ```

 Apart from *seq_no* and *version*, *primary_term* also incremeted.
 Because when the cluster lost its quorum, the continuity of the primary shard was broken at the cluster-state level.
-When the quorum was restored, the cluster had to formally promote the current data holders to the new official primary
+When the quorum was restored, the cluster had to formally promote the current data holders to the new official primary.

+## Conclusion

+In this assignment, we explored the creation and configuration of an Elasticsearch index for complex tweet data.
+The main challenges were:

+- Designing strict mappings for nested and recursive structures such as `retweeted_status` and `quoted_status`.
+- Handling geo-points, geo-shapes, and nested arrays correctly for search and indexing.
+- Experimenting with index by switching off/on individual nodes

+Despite the complexity, we successfully defined a strict and production-ready mapping, implemented multiple analyzers for different use cases, and verified the structure against real data samples.
+Some limitations were encountered in finding example tweets with both retweets and quoted tweets, which reflects the sparsity of certain nested data combinations.

+During the experiments with Elasticsearch clusters, we observed how adding, removing, or shutting down nodes affects shard allocation, document availability, and query behavior.
+Testing with multiple nodes highlighted the importance of primary and replica shards for both data redundancy and search performance.
+Constantly shutting down and restarting nodes proved to be time-consuming.
+These experiments demonstrated how Elasticsearch maintains data consistency, updates `_seq_no` and `_primary_term`, and ensures queries can still succeed even when some nodes are temporarily unavailable.

+Overall, the exercise reinforced the importance of planning index structure, analyzer configuration, and handling nested/recursive objects for robust search functionality.